DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

 Five containers to spin up

-* **nextcloud-app** - nextcloud backend app that stores the files and facilitate the sync and runs the apps
+* **nextcloud-app** - nextcloud backend app that stores the files and facilitate the sync and runs the apps(calendar, notes, phonetrack,...)
-* **nextcloud-db** - mariadb database where files-metadata and users-metadata are stored
+* **nextcloud-db** - mariadb database storing files-metadata and users-metadata
 * **nextcloud-web** - nginx web server with fastCGI PHP-FPM support
 * **nextcloud-redis** - in memory file caching and more reliable transactional file locking
 * **nextcloud-cron** - for periodic maintenance in the background

 `docker-compose.yml`